Straight pool

-The game was most popular in the United States and is notably played in the 1961 film The Hustler.
-The World Straight Pool Championship was held from 1912 until 1990.
-The modern incarnation was held from 2006 until ending in 2010.
-The game is currently represented at a continental level in events such as the American Straight Pool Championship and the European Pool Championship 14.1.
+The game was most popular in the United States and was notably played in the 1961 film The Hustler.
+The World Straight Pool Championship was held from 1911 until 1990, and again from 2006 until 2019.
+The game is currently represented at a continental level in events such as the International Straight Pool Open and the European Pool Championships' straight pool event.